 Storyboards in product design

 So storyboards help filmmakers and animators a lot.
 They look like a comic book, but they aren’t quite one.
-But how can they help product managers and UX designers?
+But how can they help product managers and product designers?

 The UX storyboard can help visually predict and explore the user experience with a product.
 It visualizes how people would interact with a service or app.